Marquess of Donegall: Ulster and Dublin

 The caput, or family seat, has been in several locations over the centuries, usually in the east of Ulster.
-Joymount House was built for The 1st Baron Chichester in the 1610s in Carrickfergus in the south-east of County Antrim, probably being completed in 1618.
-Joymount, along with Chichester House on the outskirts of Dublin and the Plantation-era Belfast Castle in Belfast, were the three original principal residences of the Chichester family in Ireland.
+Joymount House was built for the 1st Baron Chichester in the 1610s in Carrickfergus in the south-east of County Antrim, probably being completed in 1618.
+Joymount, along with Chichester House on the outskirts of Dublin and the Plantation-era Belfast Castle in the centre of Belfast, were the three original principal residences of the Chichester family in Ireland.
 Lord Chichester maintained Chichester House, located on the Hoggen Green (now College Green), as his 'town' residence on what was then the eastern edge of Dublin.
 Joymount House was probably demolished in the early eighteenth century, while Parliament House was built on the site of Chichester House in Dublin in the early 1730s.
 The Plantation-era Belfast Castle was largely destroyed by fire on 24 April 1708 and was not rebuilt.

 In the early to mid-nineteenth-century, the family seats were: Donegall House, a large townhouse on the corner of what is now Donegall Place and Donegall Square North in central Belfast (Donegall House was later converted, in the 1820s, into a hotel called The Royal Hotel); and Ormeau House (formerly Ormeau Cottage), a mansion largely built in the 1820s in the Ormeau Demesne (now Ormeau Park) in County Down, in what was then the south-eastern outskirts of Belfast.
 Both these residences were later demolished, with Ormeau House being demolished in 1869 or 1870.

-The 2nd Marquess of Donegall, again during the early to mid-nineteenth-century, also maintained Fisherwick Lodge, a hunting 'lodge' near Doagh (pronounced 'D'oak') in County Antrim, on the family's country estate there.
-Later in the nineteenth-century, Belfast Castle, on the lower slopes of Cave Hill in North Belfast, was purpose-designed and built for The 3rd Marquess of Donegall as the main residence of the family.
-This new Belfast Castle, a Victorian structure built in the 1860s, was inherited by The 8th Earl of Shaftesbury and his wife in October 1883, thus passing out of the ownership of the Chichester family.
+The 2nd Marquess of Donegall, again during the early to mid-nineteenth-century, also maintained Fisherwick Lodge, a hunting 'lodge' near Doagh in County Antrim, on the family's country estate there.
+Later in the nineteenth-century, Belfast Castle, on the lower slopes of Cave Hill in North Belfast, was purpose-designed and built for the 3rd Marquess of Donegall as the main residence of the family.
+This new Belfast Castle, a Victorian structure built in the 1860s, was inherited by the 8th Earl of Shaftesbury and his wife in October 1883, thus passing out of the ownership of the Chichester family.
 Lord Shaftesbury had married the daughter of the third Marquess.

 County Wexford

-From October 1953 until about 1996, Dunbrody House, formerly the seat of the Barons Templemore near Arthurstown in the south-west of County Wexford, was the family seat of The 7th Marquess of Donegall.
-From October 1953 until May 1975, the seventh Marquess was known as The 5th Baron Templemore.
-Arthurstown was named for The 1st Earl of Donegall.
+From October 1953 until about 1996, Dunbrody House, formerly the seat of the Barons Templemore near Arthurstown in the south-west of County Wexford, was the family seat of the 7th Marquess of Donegall.
+From October 1953 until May 1975, the seventh Marquess was known as the 5th Baron Templemore.
+Arthurstown was named for the 1st Earl of Donegall.
 The house was sold by the seventh Marquess to chef Kevin Dundon, who converted it into a luxury hotel and restaurant in 1997.
 What remains of the Dunbrody Estate is, however, still in the ownership of the current head of the family, The 8th Marquess of Donegall, whose present family seat is the much smaller Dunbrody Park within the estate grounds.